Welcome to today's edition of the Rush 24-7 podcast.

 She was presidential tonight.

-She's evidence that women would come so far, and to let gender be a hindrance, to let a phenomenal, an intelligent, a powerful, a moving, a motivating person not move us into the next generation, not move us into the future that we deserve, not move us into the green economy that we deserve, not be able to address the concerns that we deserve, and now everybody just wants to simply shit.
+And to let gender be a hindrance, to let a phenomenal, an intelligent, a powerful, a moving, a motivating person not move us into the next generation, not move us into the future that we deserve, not move us into the green economy that we deserve, not be able to address the concerns that we deserve.

-You just saw it yourself.
+You just saw it yourselves.

 You saw it yourself.